Ted's Hiking World Kuna Crest Lakes

 Bingaman Lake is so near, yet so far

 I clamber down among the giant boulders gingerly, hoping not to twist an ankle in the process.
-Because of the mileage involved on this loop, I elected not to wear my super-protective heavy boots today; yet I really should have.
-Since no other human is remotely close, it would be especially bad to incur a debilitating injury at this time.
-Although I have cleverly posted a trip itinerary on my auto dashboard, no one would find me for a long time.
+Because of the mileage involved on this loop, I elected not to wear my super-protective heavy boots today; yet perhaps I should have.
+Since no other human is remotely close, it would be especially bad form to incur a debilitating ankle injury at this time.
+Although I have cleverly posted a trip itinerary on my auto dashboard, no one would find me for quite a while.

 *